annotation/stam/README.md

 else.
 You can only comment on something if the thing you comment on already exists.
-Furthermore, if that what you comment on is subject to change, possibly unbeknownst to you, then such a change might invalidate your comment on it, as it is no longer the same thing as what you based your comment on!
+Furthermore, if that what you comment on is subject to change, possibly unbeknownst to you, then such a change might invalidate your commentary, as it is no longer the same thing as what you based your comment on!
 The STAM model prevents these pitfalls.

-Unlike something models like RDF, STAM is specialized in annotations on text, it is not a means to express a generic knowledge graph.
+Unlike models such as RDF, STAM is specialized in annotations on text, it is not a means to express a generic knowledge graph.

 From a technical perspective, these constraints reduce the annotation graph to